Thinking About Getting a Dog? Here's What to Consider First.

 Who is feeding, walking, training, cleaning up?

 Even if kids are excited, responsibilities often fall back on parents.
+Be ready for this!

 Make a plan before the dog comes home.